 FAQs About Tokyo

-Three days allow you to experience Tokyo’s key districts and attractions.
-However, the city is vast, so you will find yourself having to be choosy and miss a lot of fantstic attractions, additional days are always better!
+Three days lets you experience Tokyo’s key districts and attractions.
+The city is vast, though, so you’ll find yourself being choosy and missing a few things you’d have liked to see.
+Additional days are always better, but 3 days is a solid first taste.

 Uber operates in Japan but is limited compared to other countries.
-Traditional taxis and public transport are more commonly used.
+Traditional taxis and public transport are far more commonly used, and the trains are honestly so good you’ll rarely miss it.

 Tokyo and Kyoto offer very different experiences.
-Tokyo is a huge city with modern attractions, while Kyoto provides a glimpse into Japan’s historical and cultural heritage.
-Your preference depends on the experiences you prefer.
-Pairing the two on a longer trip is what I would personally recomment
+Tokyo is a huge modern city with neon, food, and energy.
+Kyoto gives you the historical and cultural Japan with temples, gardens and traditional districts.
+Your preference depends on the experiences you want.
+Pairing the two on a longer trip is what I’d personally recommend, and what most first-timers end up loving.

-Tokyo is family-friendly, featuring attractions like Ueno Zoo, interactive museums, and theme parks such as Tokyo Disneyland.
-The city’s public transport, family friendly hotel options and availability of baby facilities mean it is easy to travel around as a family
+Tokyo is family-friendly, with attractions like Ueno Zoo, interactive museums and Tokyo Disneyland.
+The public transport, family-friendly hotel options and availability of baby facilities mean it’s easy to travel around as a family.

 Final Thoughts on a 3-Day Tokyo Itinerary

-While Tokyo itself could fill countless trips beyond your three days, Japan has even more to offer.
-Cities like Kyoto, Osaka, and Hiroshima, or the quiet beauty of Miyajima, need to be on your list to explore!
+Tokyo itself could fill countless trips beyond your 3 days.
+Japan has even more to offer.
+Cities like Kyoto, Osaka and Hiroshima, or the quiet beauty of Miyajima, should be on your list to explore next.